felimomo/Walleye-Revised-Paper/paper.md

 [^networks]: We experimented using a [64,32,16] feed-forward network for the two-observation case, as well as other network geometries including thinner networks, wider networks, and deeper networks with 4 or 5 layers.
 Among the geometries we tested, we found that all policies either performed equally well or worse (in terms of average utility) to the geometries we present here.
 Because of this, we will not describe in detail these explorations.
 This paper's companion open-source code at https://github.com/boettiger-lab/rl4fisheries facilitates this exploration for the interested reader.

 [^tune]: Found at https://github.com/boettiger-lab/rl4fisheries/blob/main/scripts/tune.py

+[^atari]: Atari video-game environments have established themselves as a benchmark with which to test RL algorithms.
+For more information on these environments, see https://gymnasium.farama.org/environments/atari/

+[^tqc]: We tested certain other RL algorithms, such as the *Truncated Quantile Critics (TQC)* algorithm, as well.
+However, we found it hard to match the performance of PPO.
+Because of this, we do not include the analysis of policies obtained with these other algorithms here.
+The companion source code allows the user to easily reproduce our analysis for PPO and other RL algorithms.

 ```{bibliography}
 :style: alpha